BranchMetrics/web-branch-deep-linking-attribution/docs/titanium/1_intro.md

 ## Installing the iOS and Android Branch SDK Modules

+1. Import the testbed app as an existing mobile project: File -> Import, then in the dialog open the "Appcelerator" folder and chose "Existing Mobile Project".
 1. The Branch Titanium testbed: `testbeds/titanium/Branch-Sdk-Testbed/`, requires the built Branch SDK modules prior to running.
 If you would like to add these to the testbed app, simply chose the testbed app or your local Titanium SDK as the output location (see above for building instructions).
-1. Once you have built the Branch Titanium SDK, import the testbed app as an existing mobile project: File -> Import, then in the dialog open the "Appcelerator" folder and chose "Existing Mobile Project".
 1. Browse to the testbed app directory: `testbeds/titanium/Branch-Sdk-Testbed/`, leave the default settings, and chose "Finish".
 1. To launch the testbed app simply select the Android or iOS simulator in the top left of Appcelerator studio, above the App Explorer, then click the green play button.